Skip to content

 Health Checks

-Health checks ensure your services are running correctly:
+Health checks are critical for ensuring that your services are running properly.
+For example:

 yaml